Are You Facing Theft-Related Charges in New York?

 Protect your rights, record, and reputation.
 Work with a dedicated New York theft lawyer and call our office today.

-Arrested For Theft In NY?
+Arrested For Theft or Burglarly In NY?
 Learn More From Trusted Criminal Defense Lawyer, Lisa Pelosi

 Interviewer: What are the different types of theft charges, starting from the minimum to the more severe?